tjebo/ggtrail/README.md

 amazing package which allows for very creative data visualization in a fairly user-friendly manner.
 A good place to start learning about ggplot2 is <http://www.cookbook-r.com/Graphs/>

-The following it an example of how to use `geom_trail` in the context of the inbuilt data set `amd`.

 First, the data needs to be prepared.
 I often find that especially rather inexperienced users hesitate to manipulate / shape their data